List of Water Margin characters

-The following is a list of characters in Water Margin, one of the Four Great Classical Novels of Chinese literature.
+The following is a list of characters in Water Margin, one of the Classic Chinese Novels.

-108 Stars of Destiny
+108 Heroes

-The 108 Stars of Destiny are at the core of the plot of Water Margin.
-Based on the Taoist concept that each person's destiny is tied to a "Star of Destiny" (宿星), the 108 Stars of Destiny are stars representing 108 demonic overlords who were banished by the deity Shangdi.
-Having repented since their expulsion, the 108 Stars are accidentally released from their place of confinement, and are reborn in the world as 108 heroes who band together for the cause of justice.
+The 108 Heroes are at the core of the plot of Water Margin.
+Based on the Taoist concept that each person's destiny is tied to a "Star of Destiny", the 108 Heroes are formerly 108 demons who were banished by the supreme deity Shangdi.
+Having repented since their expulsion, the 108 demons are accidentally released from their place of confinement, and are reincarnated as 108 heroes who band together for the cause of justice.
 They are divided into the 36 Heavenly Spirits and 72 Earthly Fiends.

 36 Heavenly Spirits

 The 36 Heavenly Spirits (天罡三十六星) are: